 Simplilearn has every resource you need to prepare for the test and ace it on the first try.
 With Simplilearn’s Certified Ethical Hacker Certification, you will gain training on the advanced step-by-step methodologies that hackers actually use, such as writing virus codes, and reverse engineering, to name a few.
 Equipped with this training, you can better protect your corporate infrastructure from data breaches.
 You’ll master advanced network packet analysis, securing web servers, malware threats, and advanced system penetration testing techniques to build your network security skillset and beat hackers at their own game.

 The course provides you with 40 hours of instructor-led training, six months’ free access to CEH v10 labs, study material by the EC-Council, and of course, the CEH exam, with the $100 fee already included!
 The course can be taken via Online Classroom FlexiPass for individual students, or as a corporate training solution for businesses.

 Once you’ve finished the course and taken the exam, you will have achieved the goal of being a certified ethical hacker, and doing it while learning valuable skills.
 Why tackle CEH certification on your own, when Simplilearn can be a valuable ally and resource, smoothing out the road for you?

 But why stop at the CEH v10?
-Simplilearn offers a vast array of cyber-security courses, including the ultimate, the Cyber Security Expert Masters program.
+Simplilearn offers a vast array of cyber-security courses, including the ultimate, the Advanced Executive Program in Cybersecurity.
 Of course, Simplilearn also teaches other facets of digital education in addition to cyber-security.
 But whatever it is, Simplilearn is your go-to resource for training in the digital age.

 Check it out now, get your CEH certification, and then start on your journey to becoming a full cyber-security expert!